Optimal investment for participating insurance contracts under VaR-Regulation: Conclusion

 \section{Conclusion}

-We solve a utility maximization problem for the equity holder of a participating life insurance contract under a VaR-type regulatory constraint imposed at maturity.
+We solve a non-concave utility maximization problem for the equity holders of a participating life insurance contract under a VaR-type regulatory constraint imposed at maturity.
 We obtain a closed-form solution extending the martingale approach to constrained non-concave utility maximization problems.
 Our theoretical and numerical results show that for the case of a defaultable contract, the risk exposure in bad market conditions will be reduced by a VaR constraint.
-The prudent investment behavior is more significant if a VaR-type regulation is replaced by a PI-type regulation.
+This result is contrary to most other results derived for VaR risk management e.g. \cite{BasakShapiro01,CNS17,kraft2013,CNSmult,wei2018} where the introduction of a VaR constraint increases the losses in the bad states as the risk manager has an incentive to push significant parts of the remaining risk into those parts of the tails not captured by VaR.
 The effects of the parameters of the contract are also discussed numerically.
-One interesting extension is to see how a fair pricing constraint influences the investment behavior of the insurance company.
-Another future research direction would be to consider contracts with more general mortality models.
+It is shown that the policyholders indeed benefit from a Solvency II type VaR-regulation in the sense of having greater expected utility.
+The prudent investment behavior for participating insurance contracts is more pronounced if a VaR-type regulation is replaced by a PI-type regulation.
+Furthermore, a stricter regulation (a smaller allowed default probability in the VaR problem or a higher minimum guarantee level in the $PI$ problem) enhances the benefit of the policyholder but deteriorates that of the insurer.
+For both types of regulation, the gains in terms of expected utility are greater for higher participation rates, while being smaller for higher bonus rates.
+However, our results also show that in certain situations, for instance in the cases of relatively high participation rates and relatively low bonus rates, policyholders overall may in terms of expected utility prefer a VaR regulation, over a PI regulation with a relatively low minimum guarantee level.
+These results can be extended to multiple periods.

 {\Alph{section}}